Western Australian Consolidated Acts (1) In this Act,

 under section 90 and early vote has a corresponding meaning;

-election means an election in a region or an
+election means a Council election or an election

 elector means any person whose name appears on a